azazuent/DuplexChatWithEncryption/README.md

 # DuplexChatWithEncryption
-Full duplex chat in C supporting encrypting messages
+Full duplex chat in C that uses OpenSSL for message encryption.

 This chat supports three types of communication:
 1) No encryption